D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 ##### Pre-processing HzPreprocess Operator Instructions {#pre_process}

-The pre-processing HzPreprocess operator is a pre-processing operator node inserted after the model input node during the model conversion process of Horizon Model Conversion Tool.
+The pre-processing HzPreprocess operator is a pre-processing operator node inserted after the model input node during the model conversion process of D-Robotics Model Conversion Tool.
 It is used to normalize the input data of the model.
 This section mainly introduces the parameters "norm_type", "mean_value", "scale_value", and the explanation of the HzPreprocess operator node generated by the model pre-processing.

 **norm_type Parameter Explanation**